 As shown in figure 6, which combines the Employment Cost Index (not seriously distorted by composition effects but only available through September) with average hourly earnings (more timely but sensitive to composition effects), strong nominal wage growth has meant that wages are well above their pre-pandemic trend.

 On average, however, inflation has outpaced these nominal wage gains so that real wages have fallen both relative to their pre-COVID level and especially relative to pre-COVID trends (through October; there is not yet inflation data for November).
-Nominal wage gains have, however, been substantially faster for lower-wage workers and have outpaced inflation, albeit by less than they did prior to COVID as shown in figure 7.

 The Outlook for Labor Markets Going Forward